MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

 \subsection{Case Study: Mixture-of-Experts}

-To efficiently serve dynamic workloads such as mixture-of-experts (MoE) models, \sys includes two MoE-specific optimizations: (1) a {\em hybrid workload balancer} and (2) a {\em fused gather–GEMM} implementation.
+To efficiently serve dynamic workloads such as mixture-of-experts (MoE) models, \sys implements two MoE-specific optimizations: a hybrid workload balancer and a fused gather–GEMM implementation.

+\begin{revblock}\paragraph{Representing expert parallelism.} \Sys represents expert parallelism using the same task abstraction used for other operators.
+An MoE block is lowered into a chain of SM-level tasks in the \graph (\Cref{sec:compiler}), including routing, dispatch, expert computation, and combine.
+The dispatch and combine stages capture the all-to-all communication required by expert parallelism, and \sys lowers them into inter-GPU data-transfer tasks in the same way it lowers other collective operations (\Cref{subsec:multi_gpu}).
+Because communication tasks and expert-computation tasks reside in the same \graph and are dispatched by the same event-driven scheduler, the runtime overlaps all-to-all communication with computation as soon as the relevant events are triggered, without relying on CUDA streams or host-side synchronization.
+The two MoE-specific optimizations described below operate within this task representation.\end{revblock}

-\paragraph{Hybrid workload balancer.} Because the number of tokens routed to each expert is known only at runtime, predetermining an effective workload partition is challenging.
-A naive static approach assigns a fixed group of SMs to a pre-designated subset of experts.
-However, when token routing is highly skewed, this strategy leads to severe load imbalance: some SM groups become oversubscribed while others remain underutilized.
-At the opposite extreme, a fully dynamic approach based on persistent Grouped-GEMM~\cite{moegroupedgemm} can balance work across SMs, but introduces significant fine-grained synchronization overheads.
+\paragraph{Hybrid workload balancer.} Because the number of tokens routed to each expert is known only at runtime, choosing an effective workload partition statically is challenging.
+A naive static strategy assigns a fixed group of SMs to preassigned experts.
+However, under skewed routing distributions, this strategy can lead to severe load imbalance: some SM groups become oversubscribed while others remain underutilized.
+At the other extreme, a fully dynamic strategy based on persistent Grouped-GEMM~\cite{moegroupedgemm} can balance work across SMs, but introduces fine-grained synchronization overheads.

-\sys introduces a {\em hybrid} strategy that combines the strengths of both approaches.
-At compile time, the compiler statically partitions the work into expert-specific tasks.
-At runtime, each task receives a meta-tensor produced by the {\tt topk–softmax} kernel containing global MoE information: specifically, the number of activated experts and the number of tokens assigned to each expert.
-Using this global metadata, tasks dynamically refine their workload allocation, splitting work uniformly while avoiding the synchronization overheads associated with fully dynamic scheduling.
-As shown in \Cref{fig:moe_ablation}, the hybrid approach consistently outperforms purely static partitioning across all batch sizes.
+\sys therefore uses a {\em hybrid} strategy that combines static structure with runtime adaptivity.
+At compile time, the compiler partitions the MoE computation into expert-specific tasks.
+At runtime, each task receives a meta-tensor produced by {\tt topk–softmax} containing global MoE information, including the number of activated experts and tokens assigned to each expert.
+Using this metadata, tasks refine their workload allocation dynamically and split work more evenly while avoiding the overheads of fully dynamic scheduling.
+As shown in \Cref{fig:moe_ablation}, this hybrid strategy consistently outperforms purely static partitioning across all batch sizes.